aireschichava/Library-Management/README.md

 # Library Management System
-> **Note:** This project was developed as an academic project for the subject *Object-Oriented Programming (OOP)* at Instituto Superior Técnico, University of Lisbon.

-This project is a Java-based library management system designed for academic purposes.
-It was developed in a group of 2 for the OOP course at Instituto Superior Técnico, University of Lisbon.
+> **Note:** This project is a Java-based library management system designed for academic purposes.
+It was developed in a group of 2 for the Subject *Object-Oriented Programming (OOP)*  at Instituto Superior Técnico, University of Lisbon.
 It allows you to manage a library’s collection, users, and loan operations with extensibility in mind.

 ## Features
 - Register and manage users (with behavior tracking)